ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-6-casting.rst

    :answer_a: true
    :answer_b: false
    :correct: b
-   :feedback_a: Did you try this out in Dr Java?
+   :feedback_a: Did you try this out in Active Code?
 Does it work that way?
    :feedback_b: Java throws away any values after the decimal point if you do integer division.
 It does not round up automatically.

    True or false: Java rounds up automatically when you do integer division.